 Changes for 2024/25

-As part of assessing our future publishing plans for the 2024/25 academic year we are reviewing the frequency and value to users, and are considering stopping these small monthly updates that are published between the fuller quarterly releases.
+As part of assessing our future publishing plans for the 2024/25 academic year we are reviewing the frequency and value to users, and are intending to stop the small monthly updates that are published between the fuller quarterly releases from January 2025.

 Quarterly apprenticeship releases (typically released in January, March, July, and November) will remain unchanged and already incorporate the limited data on monthly starts these inter quarter releases contain.

 Prior to January 2024 this release was known as ‘Apprenticeships and Traineeships’.
-Previous releases are available from the right hand menu via the ‘Releases in this series’ link.
+Previous releases are available from the right-hand menu via the ‘Releases in this series’ link.
 Since August 2023 Traineeships have been integrated into mainstream provision.
-Whilst volumes of starts are no longer reported separately, final data on outcomes is expected to be released in November 2024 as an update to the Apprenticeships and Traineeships November 2022/23 publication.
+Whilst volumes of starts are no longer reported separately, final data on outcomes have been revised in November 2024 as an update to the Apprenticeships and Traineeships November 2022/23 publication.

 Please note that the ‘Explore data and files used in this release’ section contains the underlying files and featured tables that underpin this release.
 You can also view featured tables or create your own table using the ‘create your own tables' functionality.